LeadSpend/jquery-leadspendemail/README.md

 Custom Usage and Options
 -------------------
-LeadSpend Email Validation is designed to be a fully featured jQuery plugin.
-This means that it is called using a jQuery selector, and can be passed an map of options, or [http://api.jquery.com/Types/#PlainObject](PlainObject).
+LeadSpend Email Validation is also a fully featured jQuery plugin.
+This means that it is called using a jQuery selector, and can be passed an map of options, or [PlainObject](http://api.jquery.com/Types/#PlainObject) as follows:

 ```javascript
 $(function(){